 Abby Bradshaw with 'Guarlford Dairy' horse and cart

 Our web pages are created and edited using the free version of Microsoft Expression Web 4 which is functionally very similar to Frontpage.
 A cascading style sheet is used to control much of the formatting making the construction of the web pages simpler.
 It was decided at an early stage that using Javascript, eg for drop down menus, was much too complicated for us; that is, apart from using a small segment to provide the date and time on the Home Page from your computer clock.
 Cookies are not used.
+The navigation bar is a simple HTML list, but relies on a cascading style sheet to display the buttons in a row as block level (floating) elements.
+To cope with different screen sizes we have chosen to use fixed width pages, compatible with a smallest screen resolution of 800 X 600 px.
+If necessary adjust the zoom on your browser to make the text easier to read.

 Clicking or tapping the menu button at the top right hand side of the Home page presents the navigation bar as a simple list which may help those using devices with small screens.